Mr. Gary Russell

 From 1979 to 1982, he was the legislative director for Congressman Carl D. Pursell of Michigan.
 The office’s primary legislative responsibilities were appropriations for the Departments of Education, Health & Human Services and Transportation.

 From 1982 to 1991, he was the chief of staff for U.S. Senator Rudy Boschwitz of Minnesota, whose office led the Senate in areas of agriculture, Middle East policy and budget matters.

 From 1991 to 1999, Mr. Russell served as senior policy advisor to the assistant secretary for diplomatic security for the United States Department of State.

 He has received several awards, including the director’s award from the Diplomatic Security Service in recognition of his outstanding service and dedication to duty, the secretary’s certificate of recognition for outstanding service in the aftermath of the August 7, 1998, embassy bombings in Kenya and Tanzania and the U.S. State Department’s superior honor award for outstanding contributions to the department.

 From 1999 to 2001, he was the chief of staff for U.S. Senator Rod Grams of Minnesota, whose office was very active in the areas of financial securities and the operations of the U.S. Department of State.

 While living in both Michigan and Virginia, Mr. Russell has been active in the United Methodist Church, the Republican Party and various community and charitable organizations.
-He married Barb Anderson, a fellow CMU graduate, who was an elementary school teacher and librarian for over 30 years.
+He has been married to Barb Anderson, a fellow CMU graduate who was an elementary school teacher and librarian, for over 30 years.
 The Russells have two adult daughters and two grandchildren.